-When applying for any career options, you may wonder what lies in the future to get yourself well-prepared in the upcoming path.
-Elite as management consulting may sound, its complicated structure may confuse you at first.
+When applying for any career options, you may wonder what lies in the future to get yourself well-prepared for the upcoming path.
+As elite as management consulting may sound, its complicated structure may confuse you at first.

-With my former experience at McKinsey, I’ll guide you through a typical career path of a consultant, give you some insights about the firm, and hopefully, it helps clear your confusion!
+With my former experience at McKinsey, I’ll guide you through a typical career path of a consultant, give you some insights about the firm, and hopefully, help clear your confusion!

-There are 2 major tracks in consulting: (1) the traditional consultant and (2) the supporting tracks.
+There are two major tracks in consulting: (1) the traditional consultant and (2) the supporting tracks.
 See the below picture for an illustration.

 - Level 0: Intern – Most consulting interns support other consultants by collecting data or running analyses.
-Not every consulting firm offer internships.
+Not every consulting firm offers internships.

 - Level 2: Senior Consultant / Associate – MBA grads enter the firm at this level.
 They tend to lead large and important workstreams in a project.